Truth, beauty, and goodness in grand unification: a machine learning approach: Numerical results

 Fig.~\ref{fig:LossEvo} shows a typical behaviour of the loss function in the process of optimisation, for the 45-Higgs model (blue) and the 24-Higgs model (red).
 In both models, the loss function reaches a plateau before $N_{\rm iter}\simeq 500,000$ iteration steps and the optimisation is seen to be completed; the decrease of the loss function afterwards is seen to be minor.

 Typical minimised values of the loss functions for the 45-Higgs model and the 24-Higgs model are found to be different.
-Fig.~\ref{fig:histogram} shows the distribution of the optimised values of the loss function for the two models.
-As the loss functions exhibit spiky behaviour (which is common for this numerical algorithm), we use values averaged over the last 100 (i.e. 999,901st to 1,000,000th) steps to evaluate the optimised value of the loss function.
+Fig.~\ref{fig:histogram} shows the distribution of the 1000 samples of optimised loss function values, for the two models with randomly chosen common initial configurations.
+We evaluate these values by averaging over the last 100 (i.e. 999,901st to 1,000,000th) steps, since the loss functions exhibit spiky behaviour (which is common for this numerical algorithm).
 The loss function of the 24-Higgs model tends to be optimised to smaller values than that of the 45-Higgs model.
-This indicates that statistically the 24-Higgs model can reach closer to the minimal $SU(5)$ model than the 45-Higgs model.
+This indicates that statistically the 24-Higgs model can reach closer to the minimal $SU(5)$ model than the 45-Higgs model can.
 That is, in the parlance of \cite{Matchev:2024ash}, the 24-Higgs model is more beautiful than the 45-Higgs model.